How the Peacemakers made the 5 nations bury the Hatchet and formed the foundation of America.

 When the 50 original sachem’s arrived at the very first council meeting it was a great day.
-And a day heavily laden with symbolism, five arrows were bound together to represent the bonds of brotherhood now felt amongst the five nations, (note that the eagle on the seal of the USA holds a bundle of arrows representing the states).
+And a day heavily laden with symbolism, five arrows were bound together to represent the bonds of brotherhood now felt amongst the five nations, (note that the eagle on the seal of the USA holds a bundle of 13 arrows representing the first states).
 Underneath the Great tree of Peace, the representatives of the five nations ceremonially buried the hatchet, interring their weapons of war deep in the earth as a symbol of peace, making all equal within the league.
 The great event was commemorated in the wampum belts introduced by Deganawidah and Hiawatha, a medium that became like pen and paper to the Iroquois and a major piece in their diplomacy.
 Created with different patterns and scenes they were used for a myriad of things from commemorating events, to recording treaties, to declaring war and in this case writing laws.
 The original 50 chiefs of the league were commemorated by a special circular wampum wheel, with fifty strands leading down into the centre representing each sachem, whose place and title were handed on and taken up by the generations that followed.

 The heads of the five tribes formed a council of elected members, each elected from their own tribes and clans who fulfilled a set quota to make up the numbers, with the influential Tadodaho, the Fire Keeper at it’s centre, elected by unanimous vote of all the tribes.
 At “The Tree of the Great Peace” at Onondaga all the separate council longhouses of the nations combined into one elongated one with six smoke holes forming the Haudenosaunee, the people of the longhouse.